renatoschichi/renatoschichi/README.md

 👋 Hi, I’m @renatoschichi

-💻 Desenvolvedor Front-End
+💻 Front-End Developer

 🔥 Angular

-🚀 Ágil
+🚀 Agile

 😃 Team Work

 🏡 Working From Home

-Tenho experiência em desenvolvimento com HTML, CSS, JavaScript e suas bibliotecas como o Angular.
-Gosto muito de utilizar frameworks como bootstrap, ngx, material e primeng.
-Possuo conhecimento em lógica de programação, rituais do manifesto ágil e ótimo trabalho em equipe.
+I have experience in development with HTML, CSS, JavaScript and its libraries like Angular.
+I really like using frameworks like bootstrap, ngx, material and primeng.
+I have knowledge in programming logic, agile and great teamwork.